Kepnang2/alx-system_engineering-devops/0x00-shell_basics/README.md

 #0x00 shell basics
-#Task 11.
+#Task 12.
-script that lists all files.
+ script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script.